WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 draft-01

-* Order the index in the same order as the responses, and require responses to be sequential without gaps.
+* Include only section lengths in the section index, requiring sections to be listed in order.
+* Have the "index" section map URLs to sets of responses negotiated using the Variants system ({{?I-D.ietf-httpbis-variants}}).
-* "manifest" needs to be embedded into the bundle.
+* Require the "manifest" to be embedded into the bundle.
+* Add a content sniffing security consideration.
+* Add a version string to the format and its mime type.
+* Add a fallback URL in a fixed location in the format, and use that fallback URL as the primary URL of the bundle.
+* Add a "signatures" section to let authorities (like domain-trusted X.509 certificates) vouch for subsets of a bundle.
+* Use the CBORbis "deterministic encoding" requirements instead of "canonicalization" requirements.

 # Acknowledgements